Deepanshu0721/MachineLearning/Prediction-of-Lifetime-Risk_HeartDisease-Cancer/Cancer/Readme.md

 ![image.jpg](images/Capture.PNG)<br><br>
 * Dataset is imbalanced, with the positive(Non-Cancer) calss  accounting for 0.352% of all patients.

 There are many ways of dealing with imbalanced data.
-We will focus here on "UnderSampling" process.For the model analysis we have used SVM to train and test the model.
+We will focus here on "UnderSampling" process.
+For the model analysis we have used SVM to train and test the model.

 ![image.jpg](images/Capture2.PNG)<br><br>